gobabygocarswithjoysticks/gbg-pcb-2/docs/instructions/car-specific/aosom-038-jeep/instructions.md

 Check the "use wifi" setting on the programmer website, then follow the instructions and QR codes on the programmer website.

 The Pico will create a wifi network and will serve a webpage that allows you to control the car.

+The range is very short (about 10 feet).

 # Troubleshooting
 # The car doesn't drive in the direction the joystick is pointing in